localstack/localstack-desktop/README.md

 ## Installation

-You can install LocalStack Desktop by downloading the latest executables for your platform from the [web application](https://app.localstack.cloud/download)
+You can install LocalStack Desktop by downloading the latest executables for your platform from the [web application](https://app.localstack.cloud/download) or from the [Microsoft Store](https://www.microsoft.com/store/apps/9NTRNFT9ZWS2)

 ## Features